simogeo/Filemanager/ReadMe.txt

 FCKConfig.ImageBrowser = true ;
 FCKConfig.ImageBrowserURL = '[Path to Filemanager]/index.html' ;

-(4b) If you are intergrating the FileManager with CKEditor 3.x or higher, simply set the URL when you configure your instance, like so:
+(4b) If you are integrating the FileManager with CKEditor 3.x or higher, simply set the URL when you configure your instance, like so:

 CKEDITOR.replace('instancename', {
 	filebrowserBrowseUrl: '[Path to Filemanager]/index.html',
 	...other configuration options...
 });

+(4c) If you are integrating the FileManager with TinyMCE (>= 3.0), you should:

+Create a Javascript callback function that will open the FileManager index.html base page (see URL below for examples) Add a line like: "file_browser_callback : 'name_of_callback_function'" in the tinyMCE.init command See http://wiki.moxiecode.com/index.php/TinyMCE:Custom_filebrowser for more details.

 API